Gstaad

 220 kilometers of trails, 9 ski areas

-Lifts 28 plus gondolas and cable cars
+53 Lifts including gondolas and cable cars

 Birth 1905

-Glacier 3000 was our favorite of Gstaad’s ski areas, and the highest on Les Diablerets Glacier at over 10,000′.
-While not huge in terms of ski trails and terrain, it is highly scenic as you view the Devil’s Thumb, The Matterhorn in Zermatt and Mont Blanc Chamonix in France in the distance.
+Glacier 3000 is our favorite of Gstaad’s ski areas, and the highest on Les Diablerets Glacier at over 10,000′.
+While not huge in terms of ski trails and terrain, it is highly scenic as you view the Devil’s Thumb, The Matterhorn in Zermatt and Mont Blanc Chamonix France in the distance.
 T Bars and trams mix with a few quad chairs to serve the high summit plateau with mellow terrain, and some steeper trails on the front side.
 You download at day’s end.

 Hire a guide for a Gstaad ski adventure, off-piste skiing on Glacier 3000 requires some navigating and skill, avoiding cliffs and hazards, you can ski to the base.